KuiperBlue/gitlab2github-migration-tool/README.md

 [github]
 token = <your_github_token>
 ```
+To generate your tokens go to your github settings -> developer settings and generate a classic token.
+Make sure to include repo admin permissions.
+Do the same process in your gitlab account.

-This was written on a Windows system.
-OS commands may need adjustment for other platforms.
+Further, the script was written to be native to Windows systems.
+Some lines may need adjusting for other OS, though the code was kept as OS-agnostic as possible.

 ### NOTE: EXCLUDE
-The script has an exclude list for gitlab groups hardcoded into it.
-You can pick and choose which groups to include/exclude by adding/removing their names to this list.
+The script has an exclude list ([line 172](https://github.com/KuiperBlue/gitlab2github-migration-tool/blob/0913379e6e78e35750a2cb02fc08d20648ecb2d3/main.py#L172))for gitlab groups hardcoded into it.
+You should change this list depending on your own groups.
+Include/exclude them during the migration process by adding/removing their names to this list.
 This was a crude fix to save time.

 # Usage
 - Set up the configuration file with your GitLab and GitHub credentials.